harryt01/data-warehouse-project/README.md

-# data-warehouse-project
-Building a modern data warehouse using Microsoft SQL Server, including ETL processes, data modeling, analyitcs.
+# Data Warehouse & Analytics Project

+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+It highlights industry best practices in data engineering and analytics.